Bars and Nightclubs

 Parks and Beaches

 Guidelines for visiting Beaches, Pools and Parks: Staying physically active is one of the best ways to keep your mind and body healthy.
 In many areas, people can visit parks, trails, and open spaces as a way to relieve stress, get some fresh air and vitamin D, stay active, and safely connect with others (The Centers for Disease Control & Infection, 2019).

-A list of what is permitted and health and safety protocols required for these services is provided in the Directions for Providing Personal Services Safely.
+A list of what is permitted and health and safety protocols required for these services is provided in the Personal Services Guidance.